Last Updated on

 Are you raising bilingual twins?
 Are you expecting twins and would like to raise them to be bilingual or multilingual?
 Raising twins has it’s difficulties in any case, but add multiple languages and it can be even more challenging.
-I have been speaking with Karin who is originally from New Zealand.
+Karin is originally from New Zealand.
 She and her husband are currently living in Switzerland where they are raising their children.
 She shares what it is really like to raise bilingual twins.

 From New Zealand to Switzerland